Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Definition and properties of nucleon-to-meson and nucleon-to-photon TDA s

 \mbox

-Nucleon-to-meson (and nucleon-to-photon) TDAs are related to nucleon-meson (nucleon-photon) Generalized Distribution Amplitudes (GDAs) defined by the matrix element of the same three-quark light-cone operator between ${\cal M} N$ (respectively $\gamma N$) state and the vacuum.
-A similar form of correspondence was established {\it e.g.} between pion GPD and $2 \pi$ GDAs \cite{Diehl:1998dk,Polyakov:1998ze,Polyakov:1999gs,Diehl:2000uv}.
+Nucleon-to-meson (and nucleon-to-photon) TDAs are related to nucleon--meson (nucleon--photon) Generalized Distribution Amplitudes (GDAs) defined by the matrix element of the same three-quark light-cone operator between ${\mathcal{M}} N$ (respectively $\gamma N$) state and the vacuum.
+A similar form of correspondence was established \textit{e.g.} between pion GPD and $2 \pi$ GDAs~\cite{Diehl:1998dk,Polyakov:1998ze,Polyakov:1999gs,Diehl:2000uv}.